luzyrawr/programming-fundamentals/CSS3.md

 </style>
 </head>
 ```

+### Icons
+- **Font Awesome**

-- The simplest way to add an icon to your HTML page, is with an icon library, such as **Font Awesome**.
+The simplest way to add an icon to your HTML page, is with an icon library, such as Font Awesome.
 To use the Font Awesome icons, go to [fontawesome.com](http://www.fontawesome.com), sign in, and get a code to add in the `<head>` section of your HTML page:
 ```
 <script src="https://kit.fontawesome.com/yourcode.js" crossorigin="anonymous"></script>
 ```